ChevalierSoft/shorter-url/README.md

 Then use `docker-compose up`

 ## API
-the API documentation is available at url to access swagger : http://localhost:80/swagger/index.html
+Once running, the API documentation (swagger) is available at this url : http://localhost:80/swagger/index.html